redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `filter`

-Executes a mapping query argument for each element of an array or key/value pair of an object, and unless the mapping returns `false` the item is removed from the resulting array or object.
+Executes a mapping query argument for each element of an array or key/value pair of an object, and unless the mapping returns `true` the item is removed from the resulting array or object.

 ```coffee
 root.new_nums = this.nums.filter(this > 10)